-In this paper, we describe our efforts to date, including the design methodology of the system, its current configuration and our plans for future development.
-While static imagery will be used for illustration in this paper, we will provide a demonstration of the various facets of the Webbased delivery system during the conference.
+In this paper, we describe our efforts to date, including the design methodology of the system, its current configuration, some preliminary performance data, and plans for future development.
+While static imagery will be used for illustration in this paper, we hope to provide a demonstration of the various facets of the Webbased delivery system during the conference.

-2. Data Sharing Aspects
+2. Collaborative Aspects

-At the heart of the success of this effort is the establishment of partnerships for the purpose of sharing and distributing various types of meteorological information.
-In relation to previous research projects, the 1st, 2nd and 4th authors had established working relationships with UAF's Geographic Information Network of Alaska (GINA).
-Primarily these relationships were for purposes of obtaining geostationary and polar orbiting satellite information for ingestion into and validation of an Alaska-specific research meteorological modeling system.
-The current system extends this collaboration by incorporating imagery as a part of a real-time modeling effort and as part of the entry interface.
+At the heart of the effort is the establishment of partnerships for the purpose of sharing and distributing various types of meteorological information.
+In relation to previous research projects, the authors have established working relationships with UAF's Geographic Information Network of Alaska (GINA).
+Primarily these relationships were for purposes of obtaining geostationary and polar orbiting satellite information for ingestion into and validation of an Alaskaspecific research meteorological modeling system.
+The current system extends this collaboration by incorporating imagery as a part of a realtime modeling effort and as part of the entry interface.